Jim1111/Pevensey-Court-House/README.md

 # pevensey court house museum
 The Pevensey Court House Museum website 2015-2018

-coded by James Flint in html,css,php
+Coded by James Flint in html,css,php

+This was a simple, static website